Superman641/SimpleXMLParser/README.md

 # SimpleXMLParser
-Just a simple XML parser on Java (using JAXB)
+Just a simple XML to Java converter(using JAXB) and Java to JSON converter